capricious-slingshot/liquid-refreshment/README.md

   Enjoy Drinking Beer!

 ## Usage
- A short video I made on how to use this gem:
+ A short video I made on how to use this application:

 [Liquid Refreshment Sinatra Application Demo]()

-Additionaly, here is a blog post about creating my first gem:
+Additionaly, here is a blog post about creating my first application:
 [Liquid Refreshment Sinatra Application]()

 ## Contributing